veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 ## Prerequisites

 1. [You've installed the Anka Virtualization package.]({{< relref "anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package.md" >}})
-2. The host you wish to use has networking (requirement of Apple Virtualization.Framework) and access to the internet.
+2. The host you wish to use has a full internet connection.
+If you are behind a corporate firewall/proxy, you'll need to review https://support.apple.com/101555.

 ---